AsahiLinux/docs/HW:SEP.md

 bits 0-7 - Endpoint number

-bits 8-15 - a "tag" value (for the control endpoint, an inbound and outbound message may sometimes share tags)
+bits 8-15 - a "tag" value (for the control endpoint, an inbound and outbound message may sometimes share tags, not used much in the SEP bootrom)

-bits 16-24 - message "type" (for the debug endpoint, 0x1 is )
+bits 16-24 - message "type" (what you want the receiving end to act on, this field is how you communicate your desired action to the SEP)

-bits 25-31 - message parameters (debug endpoint, this is always the endpoint the debug endpoint is responding/receiving info about)
+bits 25-31 - message parameters (debug endpoint, this is always the endpoint the debug endpoint is responding/receiving info about, SEP bootrom doesn't use this much)

-bits 32-63 - some kind of data (can be either a pointer, or a configuration value)
+bits 32-63 - some kind of data (can be either a pointer, or a configuration value, but this is almost always required to be set for actions that change system state)

+the mailbox is capable of sending stuff in bits 127-63 but currently those bits go unused, SEP bootrom totally ignores them, and AppleSEPManager doesn't do it either.

 SEP boot flow:
-- iBoot preloads SEP firmware
+- iBoot preloads SEP firmware into a memory region that's recorded in ADT.
-- XNU sends a boottz0 message, bringing SEP into second stage boot
+- XNU sends a boottz0 message, bringing SEP into second stage boot (a portion of RAM is reserved for this)
-- XNU sends img4, SEP verifies integrity, if accepted, boots into SEP/OS
+- XNU sends img4, SEP verifies integrity, if accepted, boots into SEP/OS (sending a malformed or invalid IMG4 is a panic on SEP side, making it unusuable for the rest of that boot until the device resets)
-- Endpoint setup (haven't finished gathering data on this part yet, but longest/most complex part by far)
+- Endpoint setup (including xART/Gigalocker configuration, SKS setup including FileVault keys, etc.)

 xART init flow (incomplete atm, may be wrong):